 1. Greenville County Museum of Art: This is hands-down one of the best art museums in the state.
 Its extensive collection of Andrew Wyeth paintings is always being refreshed and repackaged to highlight a certain aspect of his work.
 Jasper Johns always has a home here, as well as a collection of Southern art, including "The Content of Our Character: From States Rights to Civil Rights," which features a dozen pieces of pottery by former slave and poet David Drake.

-2. Carolina Music Museum: Home of the world-famous Carolina Clavier collection, the museum features more than 40 English, European and American pianos and harpsichords dating from 1570 to 1845.
+2. Sigal Music Museum: Home of the world-famous Carolina Clavier collection, the museum features more than 40 English, European and American pianos and harpsichords dating from 1570 to 1845.
 Exhibits also include other culturally important instruments, showcasing the rich musical history and traditions of the Carolinas.
 Performance space is also available for intimate concerts.

 3. Upcountry History Museum: This museum is operated by Furman University and explores the culture, history and heritage of the geographic area known as the South Carolina Upcountry nestled in the foothills of the Blue Ridge Mountains.